Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 === Recommendation
 #v(5pt)
-Return the final AST node from `dunder_override()`, so the explicit wrapping with a `Not` AST node doesn't become the responsability of the callsite.
+Return the final AST node from `dunder_override()`, so the explicit wrapping with a `Not` AST node doesn't become the responsibility of the call site.

 === Resolution
 #v(5pt)